Steel Jeeg: Video games

 Jeeg makes an appearance in 2nd Super Robot Wars Alpha and Super Robot Wars Alpha 3 for the PlayStation 2, and in Super Robot Wars K and Super Robot Wars L for the Nintendo DS.
 The series also makes an international appearance in Super Robot Wars Y as part of DLC Pack 2.

 International transmission

 Steel Jeeg was televised in many European countries, especially in Italy (known as Jeeg Robot d'acciaio), where it is still widely popular and has a huge fanbase.
 In the 1980s, the series was shown in Latin America as a part of El Festival de los Robots (Robot Festival) a giant robot show fashioned in the style of Force Five, in which it was called El Vengador (The Avenger), along with Gaiking, Starzinger and Magne Robo Gakeen.
 The anime has never been released in the United States.

 Sequel

 On April 5, 2007, at 11:30 p.m.
-JST a sequel of Steel Jeeg called Koutetsushin Jeeg began airing on the satellite network WOWOW.
+JST a sequel of Steel Jeeg called Steel God Jeeg began airing on the satellite network WOWOW.